romabiker/19_site_generator/README.md

 # Encyclopedia

 The project is intended for generating static sites like encyclopedia from pages made in markdown markup.
+Integrated with "livereload" to regenerate site on changes in templates, after then reload server and reload page in the browser.

 ## Example of the generated site: